processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 ## Using I<sup>2</sup>C interface in Processing on Raspberry Pi

 Raspberry Pi and similar single board computers support I<sup>2</sup>C interface for communicating with a wide variety of affordable integrated circuits (ICs) and peripherals that support I<sup>2</sup>C protocol.
+This protocol is very robust and is convenient because:

-* Requires only two wires
+* It requires only two wires for data exchange
+* Multiple devices using the protocol can share one set of wires connected in parallel
-* I2C is an interface for one host to talk to different peripherals
+* It is an interface for one host to talk to different peripherals
-* Multiple devices can share one set of wires
-* It uses the four pins (as you already expain)
-* I2C uses addresses, so that the host can talk to a specific device - for this reason the I2C addresses on a bus need to be unique.
-(Devices typically come with a specific address, such as 90 - hex 0x5a - for the MPR.
-Often times their address can be modified by setting a jumper or similar, so that more than one of the same kind can be used simulateously.)
+* It uses addresses, so that the host can talk to a specific device

-{{% message type="focus" title="How many I<sup>2</sup>C devices can I use simultaneously?" %}}
+{{% message type="focus" title="Can I connect multiple I<sup>2</sup>C devices together?" %}}
+Yes!
 I<sup>2</sup>C interface supports many I<sup>2</sup>C devices whose SDA, SCL and power pins are connected in parallel.
-Each I<sup>2</sup>C device has a factory-configured internal address that in most cases can be changed via pins on the microcontroller according to its datasheet. **Each device connected to the I<sup>2</sup>C bus should have unique address in order to work with Processing or other software.**
+Each I<sup>2</sup>C integrated circuit has a factory-configured internal address (such as 0x5A for MPR121 sensor) that in most cases can be changed by connecting pins on the integrated circuit according to its datasheet. **Each device connected to the I<sup>2</sup>C bus should have unique address in order to work with Processing or other software.**
 {{% /message %}}